aberkie/craft-shortener/README.md

 Required.
 You can [get your token here](https://bitly.com/a/oauth_apps).

+Hey!
+Now that you have this fancy token, why don't you check out [Verbatim](http://verbat.im/) ([GitHub](https://github.com/nclud/verbatim-craft)) for deep linking content!

 ####Cache Time In Seconds (Default is 1 day)

 Required.
 Set a high cache time to increase performance.
 Default is `86400` for one day.